 But the quickest way to clear a page and undo everything is by press and holding on the eraser tool icon.
 After a few seconds you will be prompted to ”Clear Page”.
 Easy peasy.

 The harsh edges produced by the eraser are great for bold illustrations, comics/cartoons, wire-framing, diagrams, and lettering.
-Basically anything you want to retain smooth edges and keep your line work crisp.
+Basically anywhere you’d want to retain a smooth edge and keep the line work crisp.

 Call me biased, but I don’t think the eraser tool works well when trying to achieve a degree of softness in your work.
 I create a lot of work in the photo-realistic camp and find that a swipe of the eraser can destroy the textured quality of watercolor and pencil strokes.